nikoheikkila/nikoheikkila.fi/README.md

 ## 🤝 Contributing

-Content can be found under `src/pages`.
+Content can be found under `content/` directory.
 Edit posts as needed and submit a PR for me to review.
-All PRs are automatically deployed by Now to staging area.
+All PRs are automatically deployed by Netlify as preview deployments.
 Once approved and merged to master branch they will be deployed to production.

 Other contributions to UI, accessibility, React components, security, dependency updates etc. are warmly welcome as well!